jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 Must keep going.

 1964.
 RAND lets me publish eleven volumes of engineering specifications.
 Complete system architecture.
 Anyone can read them.
 US government's Advanced Research Projects Agency (ARPA) distributes the volumes at conferences.
 A Brit, Donald Davies, has a similar idea.
 He called message blocks "packets".
 It's a new name for a new idea.
 I like it.
-I re-write my labels.
+I re-write my work to use packets.

 We must keep going.

 1967.
 Larry Roberts reads our work.
 He works at ARPA.
 He approves funding.
-Vint Cerf, Robert Kahn, other grad students are building the hardware and software.
+Vint Cerf, Robert Kahn, other grad students are building the hardware and software to send digital packets.
 They are doing great work.
 The distributed communication network is called ARPAnet.

 1969.
 Four locations are online.
-UCLA to Stanford.
+UCLA to Stanford Research Institute.
 UC Santa Barbara to University of Utah.

 1971.
 Eighteen nodes are connected.
 Ray Tomlinson invents email.
 People love it.